 alongside the Harlem River at Sherman Creek Park.
 This section of

 the trail starts out tree lined and shaded but soon loses most of its greenery

-the Washington Bridge at 27.1 miles, followed by the Alexander
+the Washington Bridge, followed by the Alexander

 Water Tower are up to your right.
 The